 Is a white sofa a bad idea with kids and pets?

 Not always.
-It can work if the covers are washable or replaceable and the fabric is easy to clean.
+A white sofa is much easier to justify when the covers are washable or replaceable and the fabric is easy to clean.

 What matters more: stain resistance or washability?

-Washability usually matters more over the long term because resistant fabrics still need cleanup.
+Washability usually matters more over the long term because stain-resistant fabrics still need cleanup.

 Is microfiber still a good family choice?